martinsander00/hacking-tools/sniff-ip-packets/README.md

 ## Requirements
 - Python 3.x
 - Scapy library
-- Run redirect_traffic.py before running sniff.py to have traffic incoming to your IP address
+- Run redirect_traffic.py before sniff.py to redirect incoming traffic to your IP address.
+Modify sniff.py to specifically target and sniff packets from the IP addresses that you are interested in monitoring.

 To install Scapy, run:
 ```bash